theinningclub/buns.fyi/content/ndr/index.md

 High-energy and low-pressure!

 ### Can I run with friends?
 Absolutely!
 The more the merrier!
 We do not divide runners into teams, or otherwise separate participants from their friends in any way.
+Just please have [fill out the participation form][participation-form], too!

 ### Who organizes the NDR?
 The NDR is organized each year by volunteers who have participated in previous years!